Omnis Technical Note TNSQ0037a August 2019

 |Others: Begin reversible block, End reversible block, Quit all methods, $root.$getodbfilelist(), $datas.$makelist(), various sys() calls including sys(11..20), sys(82), sys(83), sys(139), sys(3000) & sys(3001).|

-Aside from setting the library preference, it should not be necessary to make changes to the library code since the emulated commands will automatically execute against the PostgreSQL database.
+Aside from setting the root and library preferences, it should not be necessary to make changes to the library code since the emulated commands will automatically execute against the PostgreSQL database.

 Automatic Conversion to SQLite: TNSQ0037